 But take note!
 It is not immediately you start making videos that you are going to start making money.
 It takes time but not as much time like making money from blogging (from my own experience).

-However, the best thing about this business is that it doesn’t require stress it is just about videoing yourself, editing, and uploading on YouTube.
+However, the best thing about this business is that it does not require stress it is just about videoing yourself, editing, and uploading on YouTube.
 Many youths tend to grab this kind of small scale business in Nigeria.

 To start a YouTube channel you need: